BernardWong97/Distributed-Systems-Project/README.md

 The SwaggerHub URL of the OpenAPI definition for the REST API in this application: https://app.swaggerhub.com/apis/BernardWong97/UserAPI/1

+### Testing
+For testing please use [Postman application](https://www.getpostman.com/) to test all HTTP requests of the application.

 ## Author

 **Name:** Bernard Wong